Emergence of correlated proton tunneling in water ice: Results

-In our model, each basis state represents a different configuration of the protons.
-As explained in section \ref{Model2Ice}, the ice rule preserving subspace spanned by $\{| 01 \rangle^{\bigotimes 6}, | 10 \rangle^{\bigotimes 6}\}$ can be mapped to the XI phase of water ice based on the proton relocation dynamics.
-Thus, the change in the probability of pseudo-spins to be found inside this subspace can be used as an indicator of the proton-disordering phase transition, e.g., it should be close to unity in XI phase and show a decrease during the transition to I$_\text{h}$ phase.
-We will denote this probability by $P_{BF}$ in what follows.

 As opposed to experimental data on $\varepsilon^{\prime\prime}(T)$, no hysteresis is expected between the warming and cooling curves of $P_{BF}(T)$ since we focus on the steady state solution of the master equation and do not allow the system under consideration to be driven out of equilibrium due to quantum fluctuations.
 Moreover, as our model is restricted to a single hexamer, a sharp discontinuity in $P_{BF}(T)$ is unlikely to occur during phase transition.
 Hence, instead of a first order phase transition, we anticipate observing a smooth change in the slope of $P_{BF}(T)$ similar to that of the cooling curve of $\varepsilon^{\prime\prime}(T)$ shown in figure 3-a in \cite{2015_HexPhaseTransition} and in figure 2 in \cite{2015_CorrPTInIceXI}.
-However, even this smooth change in our finite size system can be treated as evidence of a proton-disordering phase transition since it reflects the true microscopic mechanism driving the proton-disordering process (see section \ref{Model2Ice} for details).
+However, even this smooth change in our finite size system can be treated as evidence of a proton-disordering phase transition since it reflects the true microscopic mechanism driving the proton-disordering process (see sections \ref{Model2Ice} and \ref{Model2PhaseTrans} for details).

-In this respect, we fixed our free parameters $J_x$ and $J_z^{(\text{intra})}$ respectively to $- 1$ meV and $+ 10$ meV to reproduce the expected trend of $P_{BF}(T)$ using the steady state $\rho_{\infty}^{ice}$ as shown in figure \ref{SandP}.
-The state of pseudo-spins stays inside the ice rule preserving subspace with a probability close to unity while $T < 58.9$ K. The states outside this subspace violate the ice rules and gradually become available between the blue and red lines.
+In this respect, we fixed our free parameters $J_x$ and $J_z^{(\text{intra})}$ respectively to $- 0.5$ meV and $+ 10$ meV to reproduce the expected trend of $P_{BF}(T)$ using the steady state $\rho_{\infty}^{ice}$ as shown in figure \ref{SandP}.
+The state of pseudo-spins stays inside the ice rule preserving subspace with a unit probability while $T < 58.9$ K. The states outside this subspace violate the ice rules and gradually become available between the blue and red lines.
 Above the temperature of $\approx 73.4$, $P_{BF}(T)$ shows a sharp decline that corresponds to an ever-increasing population of ice rule violating states.
+Details of the procedure used in this parameter estimation are given in section \ref{II-A} in the Electronic Supplementary Material (ESM).